EnoF/rest-io/docs/search.md

 ## query
 The query is build from the `GET` parameters.
 You can provide a `regex` or a mongo `query operator`.

+## recursive end points
+Sub resources recursively adds end points to search.
+A `child` resource will expose an end point on a `parent`, `grandparents` and on the `root` of the api.

+End points:
+- `/api/grandparents/:grandparentid/parents/:parentid/childs`
+- `/api/grandparents/:grandparentid/childs` TODO
+- `/api/childs`

 ## Examples
 Resource: `/api/grandparents`